 About National Poetry Day

-From seasoned poets, to total newbies, to the simply-a-bit-curious, participants in Phantom Billstickers National Poetry Day 2018 — on Friday, 24 August — will have the opportunity to be touched by the magic and excitement of poetry, to get involved in the poetry community, and to discover New Zealand poets, share poems and explore and experience what poetry is all about.
+From seasoned poets, to total newbies, to the simply-a-bit-curious, participants in the record-breaking 2018 National Poetry Day had the opportunity at about 150 events around the country, to be touched by the magic and excitement of poetry, to get involved in the poetry community, and to discover New Zealand poets, share poems and explore and experience what poetry is all about.

-- Registrations for the official 2018 Calendar of Events will open 8 March 2018.
-Click here to find out how to run an event.
+- Click here to find out how to run an event.

 Phantom Billstickers National Poetry Day is governed by the New Zealand Book Awards Trust.